Wave-appropriate reconstruction of compressible flows: physics-constrained acoustic dissipation and rank-1 entropy wave correction: Results

 Figure~\ref{fig:tgv_5} shows the corresponding results for the fifth-order schemes.
 WA-5 and WA-CR at $\eta_a^*=0.6010$ both overlap the U-7 reference to plotting accuracy.
 WA-CR matches WA-5 exactly since the flow is shock-free and contact-free throughout: the conservative reconstruction path is always active, and the rank-1 correction is never triggered.
 This confirms that the conservative variable path introduces no accuracy penalty in smooth flows.

 Figure~\ref{fig:tgv_spectrum} shows the kinetic energy spectra at $t=10$.
 All optimized schemes follow the Kolmogorov $k^{-5/3}$ scaling over the resolved inertial range.
 The spectra of WA-3 and WA-5 both extend further than their respective linear references U-5 and U-7 at high wavenumbers, confirming that the optimized nonlinear $N$th-order schemes resolve small-scale structures at least as well as the standard linear $(N\!+\!2)$th-order schemes they were calibrated against.
+The close overlap of the optimized WA-3 and WA-5 spectra on the $64^3$ grid should be interpreted as an effective-resolution result for this under-resolved grid and this kinetic-energy calibration, not as a statement that the two reconstructions have the same formal order.
+A closer inspection of Figure~\ref{fig:tgv_spectrum} still shows that WA-5 is marginally better than WA-3 at high wavenumbers.
+However, once excess acoustic dissipation is removed, both schemes approach the grid-limited spectral content of the $64^3$ calculation, so the difference between orders is less visible.
+In addition, the Fourier analysis in Figure~\ref{fig:rank_spectral} shows that the optimized WA-3 is less dissipative than the optimized WA-5, since the third-order scheme admits a lower acoustic bias ($\eta_a^*=0.54$) than the fifth-order scheme ($\eta_a^*=0.6010$).
+This reduced acoustic dissipation in WA-3 can partly offset the formal-order advantage of WA-5 on the coarse grid.
+To check that this interpretation is not only a $64^3$ artifact, Figure~\ref{fig:tgv_spectrum_128} compares the optimized WA-3 and WA-5 spectra on both $64^3$ and $128^3$ grids using complete Fourier shells.
+On the refined grid, WA-5 more clearly retains higher-wavenumber content than WA-3, while the expected grid cutoff shifts from the $64^3$ limit to the $128^3$ limit.
+The result supports the interpretation that the observed spectra are controlled by both reconstruction order and optimized acoustic dissipation, together with the resolved bandwidth of the grid and the kinetic-energy calibration target.
 The KEP spectrum is omitted from Figure~\ref{fig:tgv_spectrum} as it exhibits pronounced energy pile-up near the Nyquist scale, consistent with the known limitation identified by Ghate and Lele~\cite{ghate2023finite}, and its inclusion would obscure the comparison among the wave-appropriate schemes.